ostreedev/ostree/rust-bindings/rust/README.md

 $ make update-gir-files
 ```

+The `OSTree-1.0.gir` file needs to be updated manually, either from a recent
+Debian package (`libostree-dev`) or by building from source.

 ### Documentation
 The libostree API documentation is not included in the code by default because
 of its LGPL license.
 This means normal `cargo doc` runs don't include API docs